keu/docs/astro/data-lineage.md

 - **Run information (job only)**: Metadata and status information about the job run.
 - **Quality checks (dataset only)**: The status of a dataset's data quality checks.

 Click a node to populate the information pane with detailed information about the job or dataset.
-For more information about using this view, see [View Metrics for a Specific Job or Dataset](data-lineage.md#view-metrics-for-a-specific-job-or-dataset).
+For more information about using this view, see [View metrics for a specific job or dataset](data-lineage.md#view-metrics-for-a-specific-job-or-dataset).

-### Access the Graph Legend
+### Access the graph legend

 Click the key icon in the information pane to open the graph legend.
 The legend provides a visual guide to help you distinguish between: